Mix & Bake! Use your leftover ham and potatoes to create a delicious cheesy ham and potato casserole dish!

 Freezing uncooked potatoes changes the texture of the potato itself and gives mixed results.
 They can become grainy and leave a watery substance around them.

-If you want to freeze the dish prior to baking it’s best to use frozen hashbrowns in place of russet potatoes.
+If you want to freeze the dish prior to baking it’s best to use a 30-ounce bag of frozen hashbrowns in place of russet potatoes.

 If you wish to freeze the dish after baking it can be frozen for up to 3 months.
 For consumption, thaw it in the fridge and warm it in the microwave.